LesFerch/RightClickTools/README.md

 Temporary files are all files that are not currently in use within the %Temp% location.

 Defender history is the "Protection history" list in Windows Defender.
 Right-click Tools creates a task to clear Windows Defender log files on next restart.
 The task removes itself after it runs.
-A UAC prompt will appear if you are logged in as a standard user.
+A UAC prompt will appear if you are logged in as a standard user or the privilege elevation task is not installed.

 ### Take ownership and get access